PerrettJ4/LettuceChat/README.md

 # LettuceChat

-Okay yeah I spent 5 hours on this (I did have lunch)
+Okay yeah I spent 5 hours on this (I did have lunch) This application is built with Node.js, PostgreSQL, and Next.js, and leverages localStorage to enable some offline functionality.

 and it's not perfect but it does: